 The evaluator developed testable flaw hypotheses for the penetration testing effort.
 For each hypothesis, tests were developed to show that the TOE is not vulnerable.
-The test cases were executed on a KVM instance of the TOE.
-The evaluator concluded it is acceptable to perform these tests on a KVM instance only (and not on the other platforms) because the flaw hypotheses do not depend and are not effected by platform-specific differences.
+The test cases were executed on a s390x platform.
 The tests were executed and recorded.